-This year marks the 20th edition of the annual Taschenlampenkonzert, or Flashlight Concert, an immersive, family-friendly performance by Berlin-based band Rumpelstil.
-The show takes place at Berlin’s Waldbühne this Saturday before premiering in the United States with a performance at the Greek Theatre in Los Angeles as part of Deutschlandjahr.
+2018 marked the 20th edition of the annual Taschenlampenkonzert, or Flashlight Concert, an immersive, family-friendly performance by Berlin-based band Rumpelstil.
+The show took place at Berlin’s Waldbühne before premiering in the United States with a performance at the Greek Theatre in Los Angeles as part of Deutschlandjahr.

 While family-friendly music is a widely accepted concept in the U.S., Rumpelstil musician Blanche Elliz remembers when the opportunity for parents and children to attend (and enjoy) a concert together was foreign to many Germans.
 The band wanted parents to “take their children and go to a concert and enjoy it themselves,” and they write their music with this goal in mind: “we really address our songs to grown-ups and children at the same time.”